AdamKeith1/My-UVMF/README.md

-# My-UVMF
+# My-UVMF 1.0 (still in development)

-what i want to add...
+What I want to add...
 - toggle between active high and low reset
 - predictors